2027 Pacific Games: Sports

 The 2027 Pacific Games are projected to feature competitions in at least 24 sports, including 17 "core" sports that have been part of the program since 2023.
 In its 2021 bid, the Tahiti 2027 Organizing Committee (OC) proposed nine optional sports for inclusion: badminton, cycling, handball, netball, powerlifting, shooting, squash, surfing, and wrestling.
 In November 2023, the Pacific Games Council (PGC) approved seven of these sports, omitting handball and netball in line with its policy of introducing Games-specific disciplines to boost local engagement and development.
 At the PGC annual general meeting in July 2025, it was confirmed that only two para-sports, para-athletics and para-table tennis, would be included in the program.
-The OC has also put forward a proposal to add para-va'a, which is awaiting PGC approval.
+In 2026, para-va'a became the third para-sport to be included on the program after it was approved by the PGC.

+In February 2026, a total of 43 qualification systems for the 2028 Summer Olympics were published by the International Olympic Committee, and the qualification systems for sports that offer direct quotas from the 2027 Pacific Games include archery, athletics, shooting, swimming, taekwondo and weightlifting.
+Additional sports such as sailing and squash may be included if their respective regional sport's governing body's instead offer Olympic qualification though these Games.